jcole-sec/CSC-842/Module 05 - Patrolman/readme.md

   -h, --help            show this help message and exit -j, --json, --no-json
                         Enable output logging to a new-line delimited JSON file.
-                        File will be written to netproc_hostname_YYYYmmDD.HHMM.json
+                        File will be written to patrolman_hostname_YYYYmmDD.HHMM.json

   -t, --tsv, --no-tsv   Enable output logging to a tab-separated value (TSV) file.
-                        File will be written to netproc_hostname_YYYYmmDD.HHMM.tsv
+                        File will be written to patrolman_hostname_YYYYmmDD.HHMM.tsv

   -d, --display, --no-display
                         Enable table display for process details.